 The Ad Hoc Fiction Competition offers weekly publication of flash fiction based on a prompt.
 Entries are voted on by the public.
 The author of the entry that receives the most votes wins free entry to the Bath International Flash Fiction Award.
 Simply put, if the public decides you have the talent, you can take a shot at our £1460 in prizes.
 Free.
 The piece that wins you Ad Hoc Fiction cannot be the same piece you submit to Bath Flash Fiction Award.
 Entry Fee: Free.
 Next Deadline: Wednesday 23:00 GMT (5:00 pm MDT).

 The WILDsound Contests in writing, screenplay and film are offered monthly.
 All entries full feedback or extra feedback and a free logline listing on the WILDsound site.
 Winners get entries showcased online and dramatized or read aloud using top professional actors.
 Winning poems are made into a film vignette.
 Winners of some of the contests also are guests on WILDsound’s coast to coast radio show to promote their entry and career.
 Entry Fee: Varies by contest.
 Most: $45 (CAN) for standard feedback or $100 for extra feedback.
 Novel: $45 for first chapter or $200 for novel.
 Poetry: $10 per poem.
 Next Deadline: Several a month.
 Varies by entry.

 The Earle Birney Prize for Poetry is presented each year to one outstanding poet published in PRISM magazine.
 An annual prize of $500 is awarded.
 Entry Fee: None.
-Deadline: Enter only by regular submission of a piece to PRISM magazine.
+Deadline: Enter only by acceptance of a piece for publication in PRISM magazine.